-- (a) their form and basic features; - (b) the process through which they can be set up; - (c) the process for accessing basic and beneficial ownership information on those legal entities ; - (d) the websites at which the registers referred to under Article 10 of Directive [please insert reference - proposal for 6th Anti-Money Laundering Directive -COM/2021/423 final] where information on beneficial owners of those legal entities can be consulted and the contact detail of the Authorities in charge of those registers.
+- (a) the form and basic features of those legal entities; - (b) the process through which they can be set up; - (c) the process for accessing basic information and beneficial ownership information on those legal entities; - (d) the websites at which the central registers containing information on beneficial owners of those legal entities can be consulted and contact details of the entities in charge of those registers.

-3a.
-The Commission is empowered to adopt, by means of an implementing act, a list of legal entities governed under the laws of Member States which should be subject to the requirements of this Article.
-That implementing act shall be adopted in accordance with the examination procedure referred to in Article 61(2) of this Regulation.
+4. The Commission may adopt, by means of an implementing act, a list of types of legal entities governed by the law of Member States which should be subject to the requirements of this Article.
+That implementing act shall be adopted in accordance with the examination procedure referred to in Article 86(2).